 These issues, teamed with rural hospitals struggle to remain financially viable, perpetuate the struggle of providing quality care and further increase the gap in access to care.

-Tennessee has experienced nine hospital closures since 2012 — the second highest rate in the United States.
+Tennessee has experienced 16 hospital closures, with 13 of those being rural, since 2010 — the second highest rate in the United States.
 Of the 95 counties that make up the state, 82 percent are rural.

 Due to the complex nature of rural communities and the ever evolving nature of healthcare it is important for rural hospitals to explore alternative strategies to help them continue providing care to their communities.

-Tennessee Hospital Association, in conjunction with the American Hospital Association Taskforce Report, is focusing on 7 strategies to support rural hospitals in developing solutions to ensure they are financially viable and capable of providing care.
+Tennessee Hospital Association, in conjunction with the American Hospital Association Taskforce Report, has focused on strategies to support rural hospitals in developing solutions to ensure they are financially viable and capable of providing care.

 Global budget payments provide security for financially-strapped facilities by shifting reimbursement for health care services away from volume-based to value-based payments.

 The global payment system also gives providers the flexibility to create customized plans that fit the unique needs of their patients, decrease the utilization of non-essential hospital services and increase the utilization of necessary hospital services.